Seed beads...these delicious little tempting treasures that have as many uses as choices are what we will explore on this page.

 Just a few of the most commonly use for these tiny treats are:

-Native American garments are a prime example of incorporating seed beads with jewelry making and embroidery.
+Native American or Tribal garments are a prime example of incorporating seed beads with jewelry making and embroidery.
 There is a long, rich and interesting history behind these little delights.
 The uses are endless.
 They are fun to play with providing hours of creative diversions.
 You will find many uses for them other than what I've summarized here.

 Keep your eyes open and you will begin to notice them everywhere used in such creative ways.
 How do you see them used?